Rashi123ab/BridgeLabz_2115000830/README.md

 Day29-24-02-25:Solved Assignment on Reflection and Annotations.\
 Day30-25-02-25:Solved Assignment on CSV data handling.\
 Day31-26-02-25:Solved Assignments on JSON Data.Also read its concept with the help of provided materials.\
-Day32-27-02-25:Studying material on Tomcat servelet and how to create a Java Web Server to understand the complexity of Web Server.
+Day32-27-02-25: Learned material on Tomcat servelet and how to create a Java Web Server to understand the complexity of Web Server.